Client: Cala Homes

 Keeping the historic context of the site

-We have extended this connection through the site by providing a central route site towards Festival Park.
-This space, where the existing and proposed paths will meet, will create a sense of arrive and will provide a meeting and gathering point for passers-by, visitors and residents.
+The central space is designed around reconnecting the city of Glasgow with Festival Park and beyond.
+This space, where existing and proposed paths meet, create a sense of arrival and provide a meeting and gathering point for passers-by, visitors and residents.

 By keeping this central space open, well lit and populated with seating opportunities, it creates a flexible core for a range of events including street activities including informal play, local market stalls and community performances.